allure-framework/allure-python/allure-behave/README.md

 ### Support behave parallel

-Current implementation of behave-parallel makes some allure features inaccessible.
+The current implementation of behave-parallel makes some allure features inaccessible.
-So in this case you need patch your environment.py files instead using formatter.
+In this case you need to patch your environment.py files instead of using the formatter.
-If you don't use environment.py, just create empty one with calling allure like in example below.
+If you don't use environment.py, just create a new one that calls Allure Behave like that:

 ```python
 from allure_behave.hooks import allure_report